Repetition of discredited arguments – parroting PRATT.

 How to recognise this tactic

-In this tactic, people persist in repeating claims that have been shown repeatedly to have no foundation.
+In this tactic, people persist in repeating claims that have been shown over and over to have no foundation.
 Look for slogans, sweeping statements or claims that look as though they could easily be refuted.
 Those who use this tactic pick arguments that look reasonable at first sight or are popularly thought to be true.
 This tactic is simply a form of lying, but when you’re not expert in a field, it’s hard to spot arguments that have been debunked by the evidence.

 Why do people use this tactic?